-Left Click on title to play MIDI or thumbnail to View full size cover - Right Click to Download either (in most browsers)
+Left Click on title to play MP3 or thumbnail to View full size cover with MP3 Player.

 printing firm in Richmond, VA.
 The names of many of the lithograph artists have been obfuscated by that of the firm.
 The process involves creating grooved stone faces in which the desired portion to be printed must be represented in relief.
 There were four or five stones for each cover, depending on color depth; one for each primary color, and one for black.
 That these artists made all of these stones overlay to create a single multi-color picture is a testament to their amazing skill.
 New York lithographer

 The topics Paull chose for his own pieces, or from among many submissions sent to him, most often centered on disasters, wars, victory, or exciting activities.
 They lent themselves to the public's desire for the spectacular, celebratory or the profound.
 Many of the marches were very descriptive, often including text queues entailing what each section of the piece was intended to represent in terms of action or exposition.
 This may have been more for the amusement of the pianist than the listener, unless there was someone to announce the action as the music was played (I've done it occasionally during a performance!).